LennartFr/Blockchain-at-Galvanize/README.md

        Every peer stors the data of the blockchain in its container.
        In a production envirement this container has a volume (mounted folder) to a real hard drive, NAS, SAN or any other storage that you may use.
-Otherwise if the container is stopped all data that was in the container will be gone.
+Otherwise if the container is stopped all the data that was in the container will be gone.

-       Every peer store exact same data.
+       Every peer stores exact same data.
 So if blockchain is 10Gb and you have 5 peers then 50Gb will be need to store 5 separate files from every peer and every file is 10Gb.

        Creating peer0.org1.example.com ...